Sweden during the late 19th century: Politics in the New Riksdag

-The Lantmanna Party
+Lantmanna Party

 The Swedish "Lantmanna" party was formed in 1867.
 It consisted mostly of the larger and smaller peasant proprietors, who at the time of the old Riksdag of the Estates were always opposed to the nobility and the clergy.
 The object of the party was to bring about a fusion between the representatives of the large landed proprietors and the regular peasant proprietors, to support the interests of landed proprietors in general against those of the town representatives, and to resist Crown interference in the administration of local affairs.

 Such was the state of affairs when Oscar II of Sweden, surrounded by his late brother's advisers, began his reign.
 One of his first priorities was to increase the strength of his Royal Swedish Navy, but in consequence of the continued antagonism of the political parties, he was unable to effect much.
 In the first Riksdag, however, the so-called "compromise", which afterwards played such an important part in Swedish political life, came into existence.
 It originated in the small "Scania" party in the Upper House, and was devised to establish a modus vivendi between the conflicting parties, i.e. the champions of national defence and those who demanded a lightening of the burdens of taxation.
 The King himself perceived in the compromise a means of solving the conflicting questions, and warmly approved it.
 He persuaded his ministers to constitute a special inquiry into the proposed abolition of land taxes, and in the address with which he opened the Riksdag of 1875 laid particular stress upon the necessity of giving attention to the settlement of these two burning questions, and in 1880 again came forward with a new proposal for increasing the number of years of service with the militia.
 This motion having been rejected, De Geer resigned, and was succeeded by Count Arvid Posse.
 The new Prime Minister endeavoured to solve the question of defence in accordance with the views of the "Lantmanna" party.
 Three parliamentary committees had prepared schemes for a remission of the land taxes, for a new system of taxation, for a reorganization of the Swedish Army based on a "stamtrupp" (regular army), by the enlistment of hired soldiers, and for naval reforms.
 In this last connection the most suitable types of vessels for coast defence as for offence were determined upon.
 But Count Posse, deserted by his own party over the army bill, resigned, and was succeeded on 16 May 1884 by Robert Themptander, who had been minister of finance in the previous cabinet.
 The new premier succeeded in persuading the Riksdag to pass a bill increasing the period of service with the colours in the army to six years and that in the militia to forty-two days, and as a set-off a remission of 30% on the land taxes.